FollowTheProcess/spok/README.md

 #### Makefiles

 * The general structure of a `spokfile` will be broadly familiar to those who have used [make] or [just] before.
 * Tasks (make's targets or just's recipes) are independent declarations.
-A `spokfile` can have any number of tasks declared but each much have a unique name.
+A `spokfile` can have any number of tasks declared but each must have a unique name.
 * Global variable definitions look similar.

 #### Go